How to Say the Days of the Week in Spanish?

 Monday – lunes

 Monday is the first day of the week, and in Spanish, it is called lunes.
 The word lunes come from the Latin root dies lunae, which means a day of the moon.
-The days of the week were originally named after Roman gods, with each day corresponding to a specific god or goddess.
+The Romans originally named the days of the week after their gods, with each day corresponding to a specific deity.

-In particular, lunes was named after Luna, goddess of the moon.
-After Christianity came into prominence around 200 AD., Christians began using days of the week names that related to Christian concepts and saints instead of those used by Romans.
-For example, lunes became Monday instead because Jesus was resurrected on a Monday according to Christian beliefs.
+In particular, lunes was named after Luna, the goddess of the moon.
+After Christianity came into prominence around 200 AD.
+Christians began using days of the week names that related to Christian concepts and saints instead of those used by Romans.
+For example, people changed “lunes” to “Monday” because, according to Christian beliefs, Jesus was resurrected on a Monday.

 Tuesday – Martes